awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-delete-trails-console.md

 1. At the top of the configuration page, click the trash icon\.

 1. Choose **Delete** to delete the trail permanently\.
 The trail will be removed from the list of trails for the region\.
-Log files that were already delivered will not be deleted\.
+Log files that were already delivered to the Amazon S3 bucket will not be deleted\.
+**Note**
+Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing personally identifiable information, see [How Do I Empty an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide//delete-bucket.html)\.